haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_12.0.x.md

 * A new wiki module (still in beta, disabled by default)
 * A new trash mechanism, that deleted files will be recorded in database for fast listing.
 In the old version, deleted files are scanned from library history, which is slow.
 * Community edition now also support online GC (because SQLite support is dropped)
+* Notification server is now packaged into its own docker image.

 Other changes: